HenrikSamuelsson/STM32F4-LwIP-TCP-IP/README.md

 ### Link Layer
 The link layer is the group of methods and communications protocols that only operate on the link that a host is physically connected to.
 The link is the physical and logical network component used to interconnect hosts or nodes in the network and a link protocol is a suite of methods and standards that operate only between adjacent network nodes of a local area network segment or a wide area network connection.

 The link layer is not really part of the LwIP but there is layer called Network interface layer in the file netif.c.
 This layer functions as an interface to the link layer.
 The actual link layer is provided by external hardware specific drivers.

+### Internet Layer
+The internet layer is a group of internetworking methods, protocols, and specifications in the Internet protocol suite that are used to transport datagrams (packets) from the originating host across network boundaries, if necessary, to the destination host specified by a network address (IP address) which is defined for this purpose by the Internet Protocol.
+The internet layer derives its name from its function of forming an internet (uncapitalized), or facilitating internetworking, which is the concept of connecting multiple networks with each other through gateways.

+Internet-layer protocols use IP-based packets.
+The internet layer does not include the protocols that define communication between local (on-link) network nodes which fulfill the purpose of maintaining link states between the local nodes, such as the local network topology, and that usually use protocols that are based on the framing of packets specific to the link types.
+Such protocols belong to the link layer.

+The internet layer is in LwIP implemented in the file named ip.c.

 ## LwIP API's
 LwIP offers three different API's designed for different purposes: